Richard O. Culver Jr.

-Richard O. "Dick" Culver Jr. (April 9, 1936 – February 24, 2014) was a decorated United States Marine Corps officer who was one of the founders of the Marine Corps Scout Sniper School in Quantico, Virginia.
+Richard Otis "Dick" Culver Jr. (April 9, 1936 – February 24, 2014) was a decorated United States Marine Corps officer who was one of the founders of the Marine Corps Scout Sniper School in Quantico, Virginia.
 Culver served in combat in Vietnam and was awarded the Silver Star for his heroic actions during a firefight in 1967.

-Early years
+Early life

 Richard Otis Culver Jr. was born on Alcatraz Island on April 9, 1936 to Richard and Sara Culiver.
-His family lived on the island as his father, Richard O. Culver, Sr., was a security guard at the Alcatraz Federal Penitentiary.
+His family lived on the island as his father, Richard Otis Culver, Sr., was a correction officer at the Alcatraz Federal Penitentiary.
 Richard Jr. was the first child born on the island while it was a Federal Penitentiary.
 His father was a retired Marine Corps lieutenant colonel who had served in the Banana Wars and in China.

 Culver's family moved to Hopewell, Virginia, where he attended elementary school and completed his high school education.

 Culver enlisted in the Marine Corps at age 17.
 He graduated from high school in 1954 and then attended Virginia Military Institute (VMI), where he was a member of the Marine Corps Reserves.
 While at VMI, he competed as captain of the VMI Pistol team, and on the Marine Corps Reserve Rifle and Pistol team at the National Matches.
 He earned his bachelor's degree in physics in 1958.
 He later earned a master's degree in physics.